-Yes, payday loans in Indiana are completely legal.
-As with other states where payday loans are legal, state regulations (Indiana Code Ann.
-24-4-4.5-7-101 et seq. ) control how payday lenders operate.
-Payday lenders in Indiana cannot lend more than $550, and the amount loaned cannot exceed 20% of the borrower’s income.
-State regulations also require a minimum loan term of 14 days for payday loans.
+State regulations (Indiana Code Ann.
+24-4-4.5-7-101 et seq.) control how payday lenders operate.
+They can’t lend more than $550, the amount loaned can’t exceed 20% of the borrower’s income and the minimum loan term is 14 days.

-If you, as a borrower, wish to report an irregularity or file a complaint about a payday lender you can get in touch with the Indiana Department of Financial Institutions.
+If you wish to report an irregularity or file a complaint about a payday lender you can contact the Indiana Department of Financial Institutions.

 A selection of loans you can apply for

-Why should you consider taking out an Indiana payday loan?
+Are you considering taking out a payday loan?

-As an Indiana resident, here’s why you might consider a payday loan, also referred to as a cash advance:
+As an Indiana resident, here’s why you might consider a payday loan:

 - Quick application process.
 A payday loan in Indiana can give you fast access to much-needed money.
-If you apply at a storefront you can get your money as soon as the lender approves your application.
-If you apply online, you can expect to get the approved funds by the following business day.
+If you apply in-store, you can get your money within an hour.
+If you apply online, you can expect funding by the next business day.

-- Use the money anyway you need.
-You can use the funds from a payday loan for just about any reason: travel, pay medical bills, repair your car or any other legitimate purpose.
+- Use the money any way you need.
+You can use the funds from a payday loan for just about any reason: for travel, to pay medical bills or to repair your car.

-- Apply with poor credit.
-If you have a bad credit history you can still consider applying for a payday loan in Indiana.
-Providers of payday loans also take your existing financial situation and ability to repay into account.
+- Bad credit is OK.
+If you have a bad credit history, you can still apply.
+Providers of payday loans take your existing financial situation and ability to repay into account.

-- Finance rate and fees.
-The maximum finance rate for the first $250 is limited to a maximum of 15%.
-For amounts between $251 and $400 the finance rate is limited to 13%, and for amounts between $400 and $500 lenders can charge a maximum rate of 10%.
-The annual percentage rate (APR) of a 14-day $100 payday loan is limited to 390%.
+- Finance rates and fees.
+The maximum finance rate for the first $250 is limited to 15%.
+For amounts between $251 and $400, the finance rate is limited to 13%, and for amounts between $400 and $500, lenders can charge a maximum rate of 10%.

 - Collection fees: Your lender can charge a single non-sufficient funds (NSF) fee of $25.
 You may have to pay additional charges if you use a check or debit authorization fraudulently.